Robotechnic/alchemist/lib.typ

 /// Build a molecule group based on mol
-/// Each molecule is represented as an opinal count folowed by a molecule name
+/// Each molecule is represented as an optional count followed by a molecule name
 /// starting by a capital letter followed by an optional indice
 /// Example: "H_2O", "2Aa_7 3Bb"
+/// The name of the molecule is the cetz name of the molecule
+/// and the name used to link other molecules to it
+/// The links are a list of links between this molecule and the previous one
+/// the key is the name of the molecule and the value is the link you want to draw between the two molecules
+/// note that the length and angle arguments are ignored
 #let molecule(
 	name: none,
+	links: (:),
 	mol
 ) = {
 	let aux(str) = {